Series: Spies and detectives

 You have 0 of these in your Basket.

 Everything a good spy needs to know about secret codes, disguises, shadowing and observation skills.
 This essential guide to spying is packed with useful skills and tips, such as shaking off a trail, scrambling secret messages and creating amazing disguises.
-Spies in training can use the activity pages to create camouflage headbands, decode messages written in Sioux Indian signs and spot enemy spies in crowds of people.
+Spies in training can use the activity pages to create camouflage headbands, decode messages and spot enemy spies in crowds of people.
 A brand new edition of a much-loved Usborne classic, sure to entertain and delight a brand new generation of spies.

 “I remember reading this when I was a kid in the 80s with my sister and brother.
 We loved it, LOVED it so much!”